apluslms/a-plus-rst-tools/README.md

 ### 2. Feedback questionnaire

-A feedback questionnaire is basically just like a graded questionnaire, but with the `feedback` option it uses the feedback category and CSS class by default.
+A feedback questionnaire is almost like a graded questionnaire.
+When the `feedback` option is set, the questionnaire uses the feedback category and CSS class by default.
 The options `chapter-feedback`, `weekly-feedback`, `appendix-feedback`, and `course-feedback` use a different CSS class (with the same name as the option).
 If points are not specified, they are set to zero.
+The `feedback` option can be set only to the last questionnaire of the RST file.

+The freetext questions are not expected to have a model solution, in essence the body of the freetext question will be shown as the question instructions.

 The question directives `agree-item` and `agree-item-generate` create questions with a 1-5 Likert scale.
 They take a title as the only positional argument and